 Wake up, do your morning ablutions and pour your cooled coffee and a splash of syrup into an ice-filled glass.
 Add milk or creamer if you like, and enjoy!

-Top Tip: Add vanilla extract to your simple syrup for added flavour – any leftovers should keep for up to a month.
+Top Tip: Add vanilla extract to your simple syrup for added flavor – any leftovers should keep for up to a month.

 Cold brew coffee recipe